michaeloryl/rollo-npm/README.md

       wait 2 seconds
     }

 What this will do is change the sphero's color to blue, start rolling, and then call the sub myStuff 6 times.
 Each time myStuff is called with the gosub command, the sphero will turn right, flash red, and then wait 2 seconds.
 Finally, the sphero will turn green and stop rolling after myStuff has been run the sixth time.

-The above program does exactly the same thing as the following, but is a lot shorter and easier to maintain that this mess:
+The above program does exactly the same thing as the following, but is shorter and easier to read than this mess:

     color 'blue'
     go